Order online and receive a 25% discount

 Remarkable for the breadth of its treatment of the spiritual journey, combining prose and poetry, the book delves into old traditions (Aboriginal, Old European, mystical Christian) and new.
 Genealogists, geologists, students, and instructors of natural history and theology will find this book of great value in their study and in their courses.

 Audrey J. Whitson received her MA from the Franciscan School-Graduate Theological Union at Berkeley.
 Her writing and photography have appeared in Other Voices, Pottersfield Portfolio, the Edmonton Journal, Catholic New Times, and Canadian Woman Studies, among other publications.
+Her most recent book is The Glorious Mysteries: And Other Stories (2013).
 She has taught theology at St. Stephen’s and St. Joseph’s colleges in Edmonton.
-To learn more about her work, visit http://www.spiritlinks.org.
+To learn more about her work, visit www.audreywhitson.com.

 “This is a brave and beautiful book, the record of a journey we’d all like to make if we had the courage.
 Audrey Whitson ‘takes her spirit for a walk,’ as the medieval pilgrims used to say.
 She peels back the layers of her life and her land and enters mystery through so many portals.
 Her book is an invitation, a challenge, a blessing.

 I know vaguely the geographical territory through which Audrey Whitson travelled, having spent a few summers in Northern Alberta as a quasi-missionary.
 I learned so much from Teaching Places about the land — its trees, rocks, and grasses — its birds, animals, and their habitats.
 I was enabled to enter into the very terrain, to match with her my stumbling spirit to my stumbling feet, and my soaring spirit to the soaring grandeur of a land that survives despite all we have done to it.